A01746459/APPQUIZ/README.md

 ![MVT](https://github.com/A01746459/APPQUIZ/assets/65176372/2f4d2c4c-8d23-4efe-b890-22cc9aec91fe)

 ## Feedback
-As a group, we consider that we did a great work as a team.
+As a group, we all worked hand by hand.
+We had a little of problems at the end, but we managed to carry on and we delivered the work in place and time.

 References
 - programadorY.
 (2021, March 30).
 Aprende a crear una App de Quiz con Django.
 Introducción [Video file].
 Retrieved from https://www.youtube.com/watch?v=3OJxDX14A3A&list=PLZyaZrHcg9P7RWc5IotQNwQfVZVAnpySe
 - freeCodeCamp.org.
 (2023, March 22).
 Django Project – Code a CRM App Tutorial [video file].
 Retrieved from https://www.youtube.com/watch?v=t10QcFx7d5k
+- Martin, R. C. (2003).
+The Principles of OOD (SOLID).
+Retrieved from https://web.archive.org/web/20190517172845/https://web.archive.org/web/20190517172845/http://www.butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod